VlachosGroup/openmkm/docs/index.md

-Welcome to Hetero_ct!
+Welcome to OpenMKM!

-Hetero_ct is a multiphysics and multiscale software aimed at Chemical Engineers interested in modeling chemical kinetics for heterogeneous catalytic reactions.
-Hetero_ct is opensource software and is developed at Delaware Energy Institute, University of Delaware.
+OpenMKM is a multiphysics and multiscale software aimed at Chemical Engineers interested in modeling chemical kinetics for heterogeneous catalytic reactions.
+OpenMKM is opensource software and is developed at Delaware Energy Institute, University of Delaware.
-Hetero_ct is written in C++ and is compiled and executed from command line.
+OpenMKM is written in C++ and is compiled and executed from command line.

 ## Installation

-1. Hetero_ct uses [Cantera](http://www.cantera.org) as backend library for kinetics and thermodynamics processing.Download a
+1. OpenMKM uses [Cantera](http://www.cantera.org) as backend library for kinetics and thermodynamics processing.
+Download a
 [modified version of cantera source from Github](https://github.com/mbkumar/cantera/tree/hetero_ct).
 Please note that the official version and the modified version differ in their implementation of coverage effects.
 Then [install](https://cantera.org/install/compiling-install.html)  Cantera